phoe/the-great-rouclere/README.md

 # The Great Rouclere!

 Welcome, welcome, gentlefolk of all kinds!

-Welcome to the show of The Great Rouclere, in which we shall attempt to meet your expectations, all of your expectations, only your expectations, nothing more, nothing less!
+Welcome to the magic show of The Great Rouclere, in which we shall attempt to meet your expectations, all of your expectations, only your expectations, nothing more, nothing less!

 All over mostly-standard HTTP!

 Come, come!
 Watch the show of The Great Rouclere!
+Tell us what you expect and let The Great Rouclere not let your expectations down!

 ## Basics